fenago/python-minicourses/MiniCourse_ML/_ML_class2.md

 In this step we are going to load the iris data from CSV file URL.

-### **2.1 Import libraries** {.western style="margin-top: 0in; margin-bottom: 0.1in; border: none; padding: 0in; line-height: 150%; page-break-inside: auto; page-break-after: auto"}
+### **2.1 Import libraries**

 First, let’s import all of the modules, functions and objects we are going to use in this tutorial.

   ---- -----------------------------------------------------------------------
-  1    \# Load libraries
+# Load libraries

-  2    from pandas import read\_csv
+from pandas import read\_csv

-  3    from pandas.plotting import scatter\_matrix
+from pandas.plotting import scatter\_matrix

-  4    from matplotlib import pyplot
+from matplotlib import pyplot

-  5    from sklearn.model\_selection import train\_test\_split
+from sklearn.model\_selection import train\_test\_split

-  6    from sklearn.model\_selection import cross\_val\_score
+ from sklearn.model\_selection import cross\_val\_score

-  7    from sklearn.model\_selection import StratifiedKFold

-  8    from sklearn.metrics import classification\_report
+from sklearn.model\_selection import StratifiedKFold from sklearn.metrics import classification\_report

-  9    from sklearn.metrics import confusion\_matrix
+from sklearn.metrics import confusion\_matrix

-  10   from sklearn.metrics import accuracy\_score
+from sklearn.metrics import accuracy\_score

-  11   from sklearn.linear\_model import LogisticRegression

-  12   from sklearn.tree import DecisionTreeClassifier

-  13   from sklearn.neighbors import KNeighborsClassifier
+ from sklearn.linear\_model import LogisticRegression from sklearn.tree import DecisionTreeClassifier from sklearn.neighbors import KNeighborsClassifier
   14   from sklearn.discriminant\_analysis import LinearDiscriminantAnalysis
   15   from sklearn.naive\_bayes import GaussianNB
   16   from sklearn.svm import SVC
   ---- -----------------------------------------------------------------------